CollinAlpert/Lombok.NET/README.md

 }
 ```

-By supplying the `AllArgsConstructor` attribute and making the class `partial`, you allow the Source Generator to create a constructor for it containing all of the classes private fields.\
+By supplying the `AllArgsConstructor` attribute and making the type `partial`, you allow the Source Generator to create a constructor for it containing all of the classes private fields.\
 If you wish to modify this behavior and would instead like to have a constructor generated off of public properties, you can specify this in the attribute's constructor, e.g.:
 ```c#
 [AllArgsConstructor(MemberType.Property, AccessType.Public)]